What Is the Best Medicine for Diarrhea and Vomiting?

 Can I eat during diarrhea?

-Yes, light and easily digestible foods are recommended.
+Yes, light and easily digestible foods are usually recommended once vomiting settles.

 Is diarrhea dangerous?